mapbox/mapbox-gl-native/README.md

 You can also open `android/java` in Android Studio.

+## Android (on OS X)

+Install the [Android NDK](https://developer.android.com/tools/sdk/ndk/index.html) for 64-bit OS X.

+    export ANDROID_NDK_PATH="/dir/to/android-ndk-r10c"

+Install the Android SDK.
+We recommend doing this by way of [Android Studio](https://developer.android.com/sdk/installing/studio.html).
+The latest versions recommend that place the SDK someplace like `/usr/local/android-sdk-macosx`.

+    export ANDROID_HOME="/dir/to/android-sdk-macosx"

+Run:

+    make android

+You can then open `android/java` in Android Studio.

 # Troubleshooting

 To trigger a complete rebuild, run `make clean` and then start over generating the Xcode projects or Makefiles as described above.